|

 7 CFR 273.12(c)(1) waiver

-Lack of verification is a common cause of case closure.
-A new application for FoodShare is not always required under specific circumstances when FoodShare closes due to lack of verification during the certification period.
-Allow FoodShare to reopen without a new application when closing for lack of verification after a change is reported or discovered during the certification period, as long as the requested verification is submitted in the calendar month following case closure.
+When FoodShare closes due to lack of verification during the certification period, a new application is not always required.
+Allow FoodShare to reopen without a new application as long as the requested verification is submitted in the calendar month following case closure.
 Benefits are prorated from the date the required action was taken.

-FoodShare may also close for reasons other than lack of verification.
-Allow FoodShare to reopen when a change in circumstances causes the FoodShare assistance group to regain eligibility during the month following the month of case closure, as long as the food unit takes the required action.
+Allow FoodShare to reopen when a clear change in circumstances causes the FoodShare assistance group to regain eligibility during the month following the month of case closure, as long as the food unit takes the required action.

 FoodShare members may choose to reapply for benefits in the month following closure even when not required.
 Completing a new application establishes a new filing date, allowing the member up to 30 days to provide needed verification.
-IM workers should explain the difference between completing a new application and providing needed information to members when possible.
+IM workers should explain the difference between completing a new application and providing needed information.

 7 CFR 273.2(f)(9)